Skip to main content

 • In Swift, dict["key"] = nil is a delete operation.

-• In C#, if the Value Type is a Reference Type, dict["key"] = null just sets that Value to null; the Key remains in the dictionary.
-This is a very confusing point.
+• In C#, if the Value Type is a Reference Type, dict["key"] = null only sets the value to null; the Key remains in the dictionary.
+This is a common point of confusion.

-• Iteration: Swift iteration yields a Tuple (key, value), which is easy to destructure; C# yields KeyValuePair<TKey, TValue> objects, requiring .Key and .Value access.
+• Iteration: When iterating over a dictionary in Swift, you get a Tuple (key, value), which is very convenient to deconstruct; C# gives a KeyValuePair<TKey, TValue> object, requiring access via .Key and .Value properties.